Download the all-new Republic app:

 Giant impacts

-Head-on collisions and higher speeds led to much greater erosion, sometimes obliterating atmosphere completely along with some of mantle, layer that sits under a planet’s crust.
+Head-on collisions and higher speeds led to much greater erosion, sometimes obliterating the atmosphere completely along with some of the mantle, the layer that sits under a planet’s crust.

 Advertisement

-"In spite of remarkably diverse consequences that can come from different impact angles and speeds, we've found a simple way to predict how much atmosphere would be lost,” said lead author of study, Dr. Jacob Kegerreis.
+"In spite of the remarkably diverse consequences that can come from different impact angles and speeds, we've found a simple way to predict how much atmosphere would be lost,” said the lead author of the study, Dr. Jacob Kegerreis.

-study will help scientists to understand both Earth’s history as a habitable planet and evolution of exoplanets around or stars. researchers are carrying out hundreds of more simulations to test effects that different masses and compositions of colliding objects might have.
+The study will help scientists to understand both the Earth’s history as a habitable planet and the evolution of exoplanets around other stars.
+The researchers are carrying out hundreds of more simulations to test the effects that the different masses and compositions of colliding objects might have.

 READ | Asteroid 2002 BF25 Will Pass Very Close To Earth's Orbit On July 21: NASA